deltachat/deltachat-pages/en/help.md

 ## Can I use Delta Chat on multiple devices the same time?

-- If you want to use the **same account** on different devices, you have to make sure, all devices use the same keys for encryption:
+If you want to use the **same account** on different (Autocrypt capable) devices, you have to synchronize their encryption capabilities:

-  - On the first device, choose "Advanced settings / Manage private keys / Export key to Downloads"
+- On the first device, choose "Advanced settings / Send Autocrypt Setup message" and click until a "security number" is shown.
-  - Via USB, copy the key file from the "Downloads" directory of the first device to the second one.
-  - On the second device, "Advanced settings / Manage private keys / Import key from Downloads"

-- All this is **not needed** for the standard usage of Delta Chat using just one device.

-- NB: In multi-client mode, _incoming_ messages are shown at once on all clients. _Outgoing_ messages are synced about two times an hour.
-We can improve this, but we would need more [support](contribute) on this issue.
+- On the other device, wait for the "Autocrypt Setup Message" to arrive and click on it which should prompt you for the security number.

+- you are now successfully synchronized and can use both devices for sending and receiving e2e-encrypted messages with your communication partners.

 # Miscellaneous